 1. Educational video by Kurzgesagt - In a Nutshell: The Coronavirus explained & what you should do

-2. One of the most up-to-date Coronavirus case maps showing the numbers of confirmed cases across the globe (and split into counties within the US), from the University of Virginia.
+2. One of the most up-to-date Coronavirus case maps showing the numbers of confirmed cases across the globe, from Johns Hopkins.

 3. For how to respond and how to act, visit the WHO's Coronavirus advice to the public.